 The Company makes estimates and assumptions with respect to the future.
 By nature, accounting estimates are rarely identical to actual results.
-The estimate that has a significant risk of resulting in a material adjustment to carrying amounts of assets and liabilities in the next financial year is an estimate related to test for impairment indicators of IPR&D
+The estimate that has a significant risk of resulting in a material adjustment to carrying amounts of assets and liabilities in the next financial year are discussed below:

+1) Impairment indicators of IPR&D.